-10. Describe the process field observers used to determine if an outlet sold tobacco.

-- 11. Please provide the state's definition of "matches" or "mismatches" to the Synar sampling frame? (i.e., address, business name, business license number, etc.) - 12.
+e. including predetermined routes. l0.
+Describe e the process field observers used to determine if an outlet sold tobacco. - provide the state's definition of "matches" or "mismatches" to the Synar g frame? (i.e., address, business name, business license number, etc.) 12.
 Provide the calculation of the weighted percent coverage (if applicable).